Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

 ### **49. In this case, which test is appropriate to test the given null and alternative hypotheses?**
 - **Question:** Bags of a certain brand of tortilla chips claim to have a net weight of 16 ounces.
-A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses \( H_0: \mu = 16, H_a: \mu < 16 \).
-A simple random sample of 24 bags has a sample mean of \( \bar{x} = 15.68 \) and the sample standard deviation to be \( s = 0.64 \).
+A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses $H_0: \mu = 16$, $H_a: \mu < 16$.
+A simple random sample of 24 bags has a sample mean of $\bar{x} = 15.68$ and the sample standard deviation to be $s = 0.64$.
 In this case, which test is appropriate to test the given null and alternative hypotheses?
 - **Answer:**
   - a. one sample z test for a mean
   - **b. one sample t test**